MaximilianAlgehed/DAT235Projekt/Description.md

 The goal is to use free monads[1] combined with the techniques of Axelsson. et. al.[2, 3] to combine multiple code generating domain specific languages that will target the constraint programming language MiniZinc[4] using the haskelzinc(SIC)[5] library.
+If successful the technique of combining DSLs with higher order abstract syntax using free monads would be novel.

 \[1\] [Data types à la Carte](http://www.cs.ru.nl/~W.Swierstra/Publications/DataTypesALaCarte.pdf)